You have turned-in this assignment. You can review the lesson and see your previous answers.

 So, cultural tensions also played out in Berlin's vibrant cabarets and nightclubs, which became hubs of experimentation and defiance of tradition and authority.

-These performances openly mocked nationalists and religious values, featuring provocative acts, sexually-charged dances as the infectious rhythms of jazz.
+These performances openly mocked nationalists and religious values featuring provocative acts, sexually charged dances, and the infectious rhythms of jazz.

-Cabarets were more than entertainment venues they were spaces where political leaders could be criticised and social rules were cast aside.
+Cabarets were more than entertainment venues they were spaces where political leaders could be criticized and social rules were cast aside.

-The scene theatrical and provocative with performers dressed in elaborate costumes, striking confident and defiant poses and embodying the daring and central nature of cabaret performances.
+The scene is theatrical and provocative with performers dressed in elaborate costumes, striking, confident, and defiant poses and embodying the daring and central nature of cabaret performances.

-To critics Berlin's nightlife symbolised the erosion of German morality and identity.
+To critics, Berlin's nightlife symbolized the erosion of German morality and identity.

 Okay, welcome back, and let's see how that sentence should have read.

-Cabaret performances openly mocked nationalists and religious values featured provocative acts and the infectious rhythms of jazz music.
+Cabaret performances openly mocked nationalist and religious values, featured provocative acts and the infectious rhythms of jazz music.

 Pause the video, select your two correct answers, and then come right back.